Skip to main content

 When to Choose Each

 Choose Apollo-client if you value strong security track record.
-Choose Swr if you value large community support, strong security track record.
+Choose Swr if you value massive community and ecosystem, minimal bundle footprint, actively maintained, strong security track record.

 Our Verdict